fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 In some Islamic texts, Ezra is identified as the person mentioned in Quran 2:259

     Or (take) the similitude of one who passed by a hamlet, all in ruins to its roofs.
 He said: "Oh! how shall God bring it (ever) to life, after (this) its death?" but God caused him to die for a hundred years, then raised him up (again).
 He said: "How long didst thou tarry (thus)?"
 He said: (Perhaps) a day or part of a day."
 He said: "Nay, thou hast tarried thus a hundred years; but look at thy food and thy drink; they show no signs of age; and look at thy donkey: And that We may make of thee a sign unto the people, Look further at the bones, how We bring them together and clothe them with flesh."
 When this was shown clearly to him, he said: "I know that God hath power over all things."
-(Quran 2:259)
+    Quran, surah Al-Bakarah (The Cow) 2:259

 According to the classical Quranic exegete, Ibn Kathir, after Ezra questioned how the resurrection will take place on the Day of judgment, God had him brought back to life many years after he died.
 He rode on his revived donkey and entered his native place.
 Ezra then led the people to locate the only surviving copy of Torah as the remaining were burnt by Nebuchadnezzar.
 It was rotting and crumpled, so Ezra had a new copy of the Torah made which he had previously memorized.
 He thus renovated the Torah to the Children of Israel.
 Ibn Kathir mentions that the sign in the phrase "And that We may make of thee a sign unto the people" was that he was younger than his children.
 After this miracle, Ibn Kathir writes that Jews began to claim that Ezra was the 'son of God'.